Blog

 The honest no for founders

-A taxonomy of sales sorted by the shape of the buyer's decision, not by the size of the seller's deal.
-A diagnostic for spotting which kind of sale you're in before you pitch.
+A taxonomy of sales by buyer decision shape, with a diagnostic for spotting which kind you are in before you pitch.

 The pipeline and the math (made intuitive)

-Stages from stranger to closed deal, what the buyer feels at each stage, and a worked conversion-math example that builds the intuition most pipeline articles skip.
+Stages from stranger to closed deal, buyer state at each step, and one worked conversion-math example.

 What a startup actually is